 Italy's De Nora seeks valuation up to 5 bln euros in Milan listing - source

-MILAN, Feb 21 (Reuters) - Italy's Industrie De Nora, which makes components to produce green hydrogen, said on Monday it started the procedure for an initial public offering in Milan, which could value the company up to 5 billion euros ($5.7 billion) according to a source.
+MILAN, Feb 21 (Reuters) - Italy's Industrie De Nora, which makes components to produce green hydrogen, has launched the procedure for an initial public offering in Milan, which could value the company up to 5 billion euros ($5.7 billion) according to a source.

 The offering will consist of new and existing shares and the proceeds will be used for growth, especially in the hydrogen segment, a source familiar with the matter said.